ajsmith2028/meeting/Home.md

 Slides should be uploaded to the google drive by 3pm; we need a volunteer to bring the projector and laptop.

-We'll assign two groups before the first meeting.
+We'll assign two groups before the first meeting; these are:

+## Group A ##
+(Feb 6 and alternating Wednesdays)

+Aaron Deskins
+Xi Chen
+Cheng Zeng
+Shubham Sharma
+Per Lindgren

+## Group B ##
+(Feb 13 and alternating Wednesdays)